-Assistant HOF & Level 3: Mr R. Scivier
+Assistant HOF & Level 3 Coordinator: Mr R. Scivier

-Level 1, Level 1 Extension & Academy of Sport Senior Programme Coordinator: Mr N. Elrick
+Level 1, Level 1 Extension and Academy of Sport Senior programme Coordinator: Mr N. Elrick

 Level 2 & Sports Leadership Coordinator: Mr H. McKerrow